GideonRabi1319/GideonRabi1319/README.md

 ## 🚀 Projects

 **[Automated Infrastructure Provisioning for a Dockerized App with Terraform](https://github.com/GideonRabi1319/Automated_Infrastructure_Provisioning_for_a_Dockerized_App_with_Terraform)** <br>
-Provisioned AWS infrastructure using Terraform — IAM user & policy, EC2 instance, security group, Elastic IP, and EBS volume/snapshot — and automated Docker image build and deployment of a bike-booking web application via an EC2 user-data bootstrap script.
+Provisioned AWS infrastructure using Terraform — IAM user & policy, EC2 instance, security group, Elastic IP, and EBS volume/snapshot — and automated Docker image build and deployment of a bike-booking web application via an EC2 user-data bootstrap script.<br>
 `Terraform` `AWS` `Docker`

 **[Sports Bike Booking](https://github.com/GideonRabi1319/Sports_Bike_Booking)**<br>
-A static bike-booking web application built with HTML, CSS, and JavaScript, containerized using Docker with an Nginx web server to serve the site, and orchestrated with Docker Compose for simplified local deployment.
+A static bike-booking web application built with HTML, CSS, and JavaScript, containerized using Docker with an Nginx web server to serve the site, and orchestrated with Docker Compose for simplified local deployment. <br>
 `HTML` `CSS` `JavaScript` `Docker` `Nginx` `Docker Compose`

 ## 📚 Learning Topics